Welcome to the Your Heroes Awards for 2025 – where we highlight the unsung heroes of communities across Stoke-on-Trent and Staffordshire.

 • Uniformed Hero

-• Civic Pride Award (presented by the City Council Leader)
+• Civic Pride Award

 • Sporting Icon

-Nominations are submitted via the Your Heroes Awards website and promoted on social media and through local media until the closing date in September.
+Nominations are submitted via this website and promoted on social media and through local media until the closing date in September 2025.

-“We can all draw inspiration from and take pride in the amazing stories of residents.”
+“Through their selflessness they help to make Stoke-on-Trent the warmest and friendliest of cities.
+We can all draw inspiration from and take pride in the amazing stories uncovered by the Your Heroes Awards.”

-Professor Martin Jones, Vice-Chancellor and Chief Executive of Staffordshire University, said: “Staffordshire University has been a longtime supporter of the Your Heroes Awards so I am delighted that the University is now organising this celebration, sponsored by Stoke-on-Trent City Council, of some of the outstanding people living, working and studying in our communities.
+“University of Staffordshire has been a long-time supporter of the Heroes Awards and now organises this celebration, sponsored by a number of the region’s leading businesses and organisations.
+We shine a light on some of the outstanding people living, working and studying in our communities.”

-“As a Civic University committed to improving the quality of life of people living within the county and the wider region we hope to engage with the winners and see how we can help them on their personal journey or work with them to bring about continued improvements for our communities.”
+“As a Civic University, committed to improving the quality of life of people living within the county and the wider region, we hope to engage with the winners and see how we can help them on their personal journey or work with them to bring about continued improvements for our communities.”

-He said: “The Your Heroes Awards campaign is well-established and the awards dinner is one of the most important events on the Civic calendar because it celebrates the people and organisations that are, quite genuinely, the glue which bind our communities together.
+He said: “The Your Heroes Awards campaign is well-established and the awards dinner is one of the most important events on the Civic calendar because it celebrates the people and organisations that are, quite genuinely, the glue which bind our communities together.”

-“We are proud to share the stories of these humbling, unassuming individuals and groups – and highlight what a remarkable, friendly and inspiring place we live in.
+“We are proud to share the stories of these humbling, unassuming individuals and groups – and highlight what a remarkable, friendly and inspiring place we live in.”

 “Ain’t no party like a Your Heroes party!”